-The Stafford Borough Local Plan contains site allocations for Stone which will see the addition of a further 600 new homes in addition to those which already have planning permission.
+The Plan for Stafford Borough contains site allocations for Stone which will see the addition of a further 500 new homes in addition to those which already have planning permission.
 This is a strategic housing allocation, which the Neighbourhood Plan cannot alter.
-Given this strategic commitment to significant new development over the plan period, it will be important to ensure that the homes built are designed to the best possible standard and complement and enhance the local built environment.
+Given this strategic commitment to significant new development over the plan period, it will be important to ensure that homes are built and designed to the best possible standard and complement and enhance the local built environment.